cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 An alternative to lcov is [gcovr](http://gcovr.com/).
 It seems to provide similar functionality, but is written in python.
 <link to chaiscript example of using it>

+### Valgrind

+Runtime code analyzer that can detect memory leaks, race conditions and other associated problems.
+It is supported on various unix platforms.

 ### GCC/Clang Sanitizers

+These tools provide many of the same features as valgrind, but built into the compiler.
+They are easy to use and provide a report of what went wrong.

  * address
  * thread